Azure-Samples/azure-sql-db-openai/README.md

 ![](_assets/azure-sql-cosine-similarity-vector-type.gif)

-The **classic option** is to use the classic T-SQL to perform vector operations, with the support for columnstore indexes for getting good performances.
+The **classic option** is to use the classic T-SQL to perform vector operations, with the support of columnstore indexes for getting good performance.

 > [!IMPORTANT]
 > This branch (the `main` branch) uses the native vector support in Azure SQL.
 If you want to use the classic T-SQL, switch to the `classic` branch.